-This unit, while not a prerequisite for VCE Applied Computing and VCE Systems Engineering, will provide excellent grounding for these courses.
-Students wishing to pursue either of these courses would also benefit from studying at least one of the Year 10 Electronics/Digital Technology electives.
+This unit, while not a prerequisite for VCE Systems Engineering, will provide students with excellent grounding for the course.

 Sports Science

 Sports Science provides students with an introduction to the theory components pertaining to the content covered in VCE Physical Education.
 The elective serves to develop students' understanding in the foundation studies of sport and exercise science.
 Through various practical activities students explore the scientific principles behind sporting performance.
 Students are also provided with the opportunity to apply their knowledge by using heart rate and blood pressure monitors, GPS units, Smartphone Apps and other technologies to enhance their learning.